rajitnikhare/Berkadia/README.md

 6. Distance from High School
 7. Quality of pipelines used

-Our final prediction model has 85% accuracy and 0.19 RMSE.
+The final prediction model has 85% accuracy and 0.19 RMSE.